bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.6.7 - 11.06.2015 =
+* Bugfix : We fixed the error with Order Deny Alow lines overflow in the .htaccess file.

 = V1.6.6 - 11.05.2015 =
 * NEW : The Polish language file is added to the plugin.
 * Update : We updated all functionality for wordpress 4.2.2.